MicrosoftDocs/azure-stack-docs/azure-stack/user/container-registry-use-cli.md

 ## ACR CLI quickstart

-Get started creating a registry using the ACR CLI [Quickstart - Create registry - Azure CLI - Azure Container Registry ](/azure/container-registry/container-registry-get-started-azure-cli).
+Get started creating a registry using [Quickstart: Create a private container registry using the Azure CLI](/azure/container-registry/container-registry-get-started-azure-cli).

 When using ACR documentation for global Azure, such as the quickstart, keep in mind the key differences between ACR on Azure Stack Hub and ACR in global Azure.
 For a list of differences, see [Azure Container Registries on Azure Stack Hub overview](container-registry-overview.md#acr-on-azure-and-acr-on-azure-stack-hub)